Antimicrobial Resistance

 Written by: Katherine Black

-Antimicrobial resistance occurs when the bacteria that cause infections evolve from exposure to antibiotics, causing the antibiotics to no longer work.
-The combination of a high use of antibiotics and a low development of new antibiotics creates a frightening reality for Americans.
-35,000 people in the United States die each year due to an antimicrobial resistant infection.
-In fact, antimicrobial resistance kills one person in the United States every fifteen minutes.
-The World Health Organization has “declared antibiotic resistance as one of the top ten global health threats”.
-No one is safe from the threat of antimicrobial resistance.
-One could develop an antimicrobial resistant infection from something as common as an ear infection or a c-section.
-We never know when we may culture an infection that makes us a part of these startling statistics, making it crucial that we have options available for when that time may come.
+Antimicrobial resistance occurs when the bacteria that cause infections evolve from exposure to antibiotics, causing the antibiotics to no longer be effective.
+The combination of high antibiotic use and stalled antibiotic development has created a frightening reality for Americans– 35,000 people in the United States die each year due to antimicrobial resistant infections.
+No one is safe from this threat.
+We never know when we may culture an infection that will make us a part of this startling statistic, making it crucial that we have options available for when that time may come.
 Unfortunately, many people with rare diseases or chronic illnesses face a heightened risk for culturing antimicrobial resistant infections.

-My older sister, Lauren, was diagnosed with cystic fibrosis, or CF, at 2 weeks old.
+My older sister, Lauren, was diagnosed with cystic fibrosis (CF) at two weeks old.
 Cystic fibrosis causes a thick sticky mucus to form in the lungs, creating a breeding ground for bacteria.
-This leads to people living with CF to frequently develop infections and utilize antibiotics at a high rate, meaning they are also exhausting their antibiotic options due to resistance.
-The bacteria gains frequent exposure to these antibiotics, allowing it to learn how to resist them.
-When Lauren was in second grade she went on the IV antibiotic Vancomycin for the first time to treat her MRSA infection.
-In eighth grade, her doctors had to increase her dose because the MRSA had adapted to the drug and was no longer being treated by it.
-In tenth grade, Lauren’s MRSA became resistant again as the bacteria had evolved to combat the higher dose.
-Since there is a lack of development of new antibiotics, there are no options that remotely work to treat Lauren’s MRSA besides Vancomycin.
-Due to this, she now has to go on a very high dose of the drug, which her body oftentimes cannot tolerate leading to heightened levels of the drug in her bloodstream.
+People living with CF frequently develop infections and utilize antibiotics at a high rate, which means that they are at an increased risk of culturing an infection that can become untreatable .
+When Lauren was in second grade, she went on the IV antibiotic Vancomycin for the first time to treat her Methicillin-resistant Staphylococcus aureus (MRSA) infection.
+Lauren’s MRSA continued to become resistant, even at increasingly higher doses of antibiotics.
+Vancomycin is the only option available to treat Lauren’s MRSA, and without the development of new antibiotics, the consequences of its failure will be dire.
+She now has to go on a very high dose of the drug, which her body oftentimes cannot tolerate.
 No one should be forced to put themselves in dangerous situations in order to stay healthy.
-I constantly fear for my sister’s future and what treatment options will be available for her as she continues to struggle with her health and is in need of new antibiotics.
+I constantly fear for my sister’s future and what treatment options will be available for her as she continues to struggle with the shortage of new antibiotics.
 It terrifies me to think that I could lose my sister to an infection that could have been treated had there been proper funding.
 This issue persists because our current antibiotic market is failing.